XRPLF/xrpl-dev-portal/content/concepts/introduction/xrp-ledger-overview.md

 **Note:** Users of the XRP Ledger _can_ freeze non-XRP currencies issued in the XRP Ledger.
 For more information, see the [Freeze documentation](freezes.html).

 The XRP Ledger's system of trusted validators uses a small amount of human interaction to achieve better distribution of authority than other decentralized systems.
 Fully-automated systems for reaching consensus from an unknown set of participants are vulnerable to concentrations of voting power.
 For example, Bitcoin mining is disproportionately concentrated in places with cheap electricity.
-As Ripple curates a list of distinct validators operated by different entities in different jurisdictions, the XRP Ledger can become more resistant to censorship and outside pressures than proof-of-work mining.
+As Ripple curates a list of distinct validators run by different entities in different jurisdictions, the XRP Ledger can become more resistant to censorship and outside pressures than proof-of-work mining.
 For more information on Ripple's plan to decentralize the recommended set of validators, see the  [Decentralization Strategy Update](https://xrpl.org/blog/2017/decent-strategy-update.html).

 For more information about the XRP Ledger's ability to detect censorship, see [Transaction Censorship Detection](transaction-censorship-detection.html).